 Different Wine Consumption Habits between North and South China

-The case of China is quite rare.
-Despite the numerous regional consumption specificities in the country, it remains to be a huge consumer of wine.
+Despite numerous consumption specificities in different regions of China, China remains – overall – an enthusiastic and prolific consumer of wine.
 Wine is mostly consumed in big cities located in the North (led by Beijing), East Coast (Shanghai), and South (Canton, Hong Kong) regions of China.
-On the other hand, there remains to be a struggle for wine sales to take off in secondary cities and West China.
+This is to be contrasted with other areas, in smaller cities and the west of China, where wine sales struggle to take off.

 Canton and Shanghai are characteristically more economical and have a large expatriate community.
-They are home to modern megacities where middle-class amateurs who consume wine on a regular basis reside.
-The climate in these regions is much warmer in the winter, but just as unsustainable during summer, with temperatures close to 40°C. The region is, therefore, more akin to the consumption of fresh and fruity white wines.
-The wine market in these regions is still in the growing process.
+They are home to modern megacities where middle-class individuals consume wine on a regular basis.
+The climate in these regions is much warmer in the winter, but just as unsustainable during summer, with temperatures close to 40°C. The region is, therefore, more interested in consuming fresh and fruity white wines.
+The wine market in these regions is still growing.
 Spirits like Armagnac are more appreciated in South China.

 Example of Bordeaux Wine Rebranding for the Chinese Market

 As a winemaker or marketer, you have the leverage on what marketing mix to propose in order to adapt to the Chinese market.
 The study conducted by SOPEXA could be a big help.
-According to its research, the shape of the bottle was a key element, “Bordeaux” bottles preferably must have high-shoulder.
-Champagne bottles should be made synonymous with prestige and quality, and are highly appreciated by consumers.
+According to that research, the shape of the bottle was a key element: “Bordeaux” bottles preferably must have high-shoulder, whereas Champagne bottles should be made synonymous with prestige and quality, and are highly appreciated by consumers.

 As regards the label, it is advisable to keep them simple, traditional and must show clearly the origin, the signs of quality (AOC) and any awards received.
-The Chinese appreciate calligraphy type typography while using the color red with gilding.
-The image shown of the Bordeaux is an example of such labeling.
-It illustrates a graphics editing made by SOPEXA for a Bordeaux domain.
-Some producers choose to have their brand translated into Chinese.
-However, this is not a guarantee of success.
-From the regulatory perspective, such labels must be translated into the Chinese language.
+The Chinese appreciate calligraphy-style typography with red and gilded color profiles.
+The image showed above of the Bordeaux is an example of such labeling.
+It illustrates a graphical editing made by SOPEXA for a Bordeaux domain.
+Some producers choose to have their brand translated into Chinese to be more appealing, but this is not, however, a guarantee of success.
+From the regulatory perspective, labels must be translated into the Chinese language in any case.

-Furthermore, given the gift-culture persisting in China, it is advisable to consider the packaging according to this factor.
+Furthermore, given the gift-culture persisting in China, it is advisable to consider the packaging seriously.
 Wooden crate packaging for a range of wines, particularly premium brands, is an element to consider.
-On the organoleptic point of view, the Chinese consumers appreciate the sweetness but do not support the bitterness in wines.
+It is also wise to consider that Chinese consumers appreciate the sweetness but do not support the bitterness in wines.
 It is therefore wise to propose fruity red wines.
 Red wines made by heat treatment seem perfectly adapted to the Chinese target market.
 An example of a wine that encompasses this sensory profile is the Tarani red wine, which is the most sold in Casal Group stores in China.

-To learn more about Asian taste, it is recommended to check out the book Asian Palate by Jeannie Cho Lee.
-You may also visit the author’s website (www.asianpalate.com) where basic concepts for choosing wine are presented based on Asian cuisine flavors: sweet, sour, salty, bitter and umami.
+To learn more about Asian tastes, check out the book Asian Palate by Jeannie Cho Lee.
+The author’s website (www.asianpalate.com) includes information on how to choose wine based on Asian cuisine flavors: sweet, sour, salty, bitter and umami.